 For thousands of years, tents have been the shelter of choice for those sleeping outdoors.
 They offer cover, a way to keep off the creepy crawlies, and a sense of familiarity—we sleep on a flat surface in a four-walled structure every other day of our lives; why not do so outside, too?
-But there’s a better option out there, an alternative that not only offers a better night’s sleep in the great outdoors, but a comfortable way to commune with nature.
+But there’s a better option, an alternative that not only offers a nice night’s sleep in the great outdoors, but a comfortable way to commune with nature.

 Sure, hammocks are comfortable—everyone who’s ever swung in one at a family barbecue knows that—but did you know they can offer a better night’s sleep than your bed?
 Studies show that the rocking motion of a hammock can lull you to sleep faster and facilitate a deeper sleep than a flat, stationary surface.

 Hammocks let you, a grown adult, get rocked to sleep like a baby.
 Once you’re swaddled in their warm embrace, all the swaying back and forth encourages you to nod off.
 In tests, people who napped or spent the night in a rocking bed or hammock fell asleep faster and slept better than those in a traditional bed.
 In fact, it changed participants’ brain chemistry by slowing down their brain waves, which indicates deeper sleep.

 Hammocks do all tents can do, and more